General Recognition of Pediatric Shock:

 Increased Systemic Vascular Resistance (Vasoconstriction):

-When there is a compromise in oxygen delivery to the body’s tissues and organs, the compensatory mechanisms attempt to maintain adequate oxygen delivery to the vital organs by vasoconstriction which causes a reduction of blood flow to non-vital tissues such as skin, kidneys, and intestines.
+When there is a compromise in oxygen delivery to the body’s tissues and organs, the compensatory mechanisms attempt to maintain adequate oxygen delivery to the vital organs by vasoconstriction.
+Vasoconstriction causes a reduction of blood flow to non-vital tissues such as skin, kidneys, and intestines.

 This compensatory mechanism of vasoconstriction can present as slowed capillary refill, cool, pale, and mottled skin and weak peripheral pulses.
 Vasoconstriction in the kidneys results in decreased urine output.